 Venezuela’s declining political and socioeconomic situation continues to spark violence and limit many citizens’ access to basic goods and services.
-Approximately 5 million people have migrated, most of whom remain in Latin America and the Caribbean.
+More than 5 million people have migrated, most of whom remain in Latin America and the Caribbean.
 This has created an unprecedented humanitarian and economic challenge for the region.
 Public infrastructure cannot keep up and local citizens are concerned about limited resources.
 Moreover, once Venezuelan migrants meet their immediate needs such as housing and medical care, they face longer-term challenges like integrating into communities where they have settled.

 The IAF Responds